OlegZero13/zerowithdot-animation/README.md

 ![](ozero-animation.png)

 Since you are looking at this repository, I trust you would like to use this code as a starting point for your own animation.
 By all means!
 Feel free to do whatever you want with it, but I would appreciate if you give me some feedback or put a reference in your blog or wherever is that you use it.
-Thanks
+Thanks.

+To see it live, go: [zerowithdot.com](https://zerowithdot.com).

 ## Getting started
 The description below explains the necessary steps you need to take to adapt this code to your needs.